trilitech/tezos-developer-docs/docs/unity/sample-game.md

 - The **smart contract** is a program that runs on the Tezos blockchain to manage tokens that represent in-game items.
 It maintains a ledger of tokens and owners and manages the creation and transfer of tokens.
 The sample game uses a custom contract, but you can use the SDK's built-in FA2-compliant contract; see [Managing contracts](./managing-contracts).
+You can view and interact with the contract on a block explorer, such as tzkt.io: https://tzkt.io/KT1TSZfPJ5uZW1GjcnXmvt1npAQ2nh5S1FAj/operations.

 This diagram shows the basic interaction between these components: